 But for a while, things quieted down and the Pipers got on with their lives.
 Then, in Aug.
 2001, Neil’s brother Bruce was diagnosed with PC, and a short year later in August 2002, Bruce passed away.
 Over a twenty year period, PC had removed Neil’s mother, uncle, sister and brother from his life.
 Now everyone knew with the inevitability of circumstance that Neil, possibly the kids and perhaps other family members, were “wired” for pancreatic cancer.

-The Pipers researched the literature for information on detection and cure.
-They learned of the Lustgarten Foundation and its dedication to fight PC and promote pancreatic cancer research.
-The Pipers decided to become involved in Lustgarten’s fight.
-In 2004, they organized the first Capital District Walk for Pancreatic Cancer to help the Lustgarten Foundation.
-They have been organizing the Walk ever since.
+The Pipers researched the literature for information on this horrible, haunting disease.
+They learned of Lustgarten Foundation and its dedication to fight PC and promote PC research.
+Neil and Shari decided to become involved in Lustgarten’s fight, and in 2004, they organized the first Lustgarten Capital District Walk for Pancreatic Cancer.
+They’ve been organizing the Walk ever since.

 The Pipers hope that the annual Walk will make a difference by involving the community and families affected by PC, raising PC awareness, and raising funds for the Lustgarten Foundation — the largest private non-profit organization dedicated to pancreatic cancer research.

 If you are reading this, you probably have a story to share yourself.
 We invite you to consider sharing it on the blog.
 If you live within driving distance of the Albany Capital District, we urge you to join us at the Annual Walk and help support Lustgarten Foundation’s efforts to develop early detection, better treatment options and the eventual cure of pancreatic cancer.
 Check out the Lustgarten Foundation website to see what kinds of research are being funded, and/or to donate or register for our Walk.